PhDs and Doctoral degrees

 Identifying a supervisor

 As part of the admissions process, you must identify a potential research supervisor before submitting a formal application to enrol in a PhD.
 A supervisor must be an academic member of staff at UC.
 Over 500 academics at UC have expertise in a large variety of topics.
-To identify experts in a given area and to find out about the research interests of staff in your discipline, you can search the Department/School website or the UC Research Database (UC SPARK).
+To identify experts in a given area and to find out about the research interests of staff in your discipline, you can search the school or department website, or the UC Research Profile database.

 If you identify any possible supervisors, please contact them directly to discuss your potential research topic and ascertain whether suitable supervision might be available.
 When you have identified a supervisor who is willing to support your application to enrol please complete the admissions documents.